Oct 6, 2021 6:00:00 AM

 3. Remove conversation barriers

 No matter how many communication strategies you try, they won’t mean anything if students can’t hear each other.
-In a hybrid classroom, this means ensuring that you have the right audio products in place for natural conversations.
+In a hybrid classroom, this means ensuring you have the right audio products in place for natural conversations.
 After all, communication (and learning) grinds to a halt if not everyone can hear and be heard.

 It’s crucial that audio tools easily pick up the voices of everyone in the classroom, not just the instructor.
 If only instructors have mics, they’ll be forced to repeat student questions for the benefit of remote participants.
 Or students will need to take turns passing around a mic to be heard.
 This makes communication feel like a burden, resulting in students who simply choose to stop participating.
 Full-room audio coverage solves that problem — here’s how we can help.